Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/Error_while_connecting_user.md

 **Step 1**

-1. Click on the `Disconnect button` in the RHS of MS Teams sync plugin, when the channels are linked from MM to MS Teams .
-2. Click on the `Disconnect button` in `Disconnect Microsoft Teams Account` modal on MM.
+1. Any error occured while connecting the user to their MS Teams account.

 **Expected**

-The user should be able to see the request message to `connect your account` with the list of linked channels in the RHS.
+The current RHS state should persist and a toast message should appear in the RHS of MS Teams sync plugin regarding the failure of the connection due to an error.